By Michael Goldman

 More important, I said so almost nightly to the chagrin of listeners on the national radio show I then hosted years ago on Bloomberg Radio in New York City.

 Afghanistan was the appropriate target, I said back then, because that's where we believed Osama bin Laden was hiding and America's two real enemies, the Taliban and al-Qaida, were located.

 Instead of listening, the Bush-Cheney tandem allowed Bin Laden to slip away to Pakistan.
 They allowed the Taliban to recede into the countryside.
 They allowed al-Qaida to scurry away like rats and hide in the shadows.
 All while we bizarrely eliminated Saddam Hussein, the only foe our bitter enemy Iran hated more than us, because he allegedly took part in the funding, planning and implementation of the Sept.
-11, 2001, terrorist attacks (he hadn't).
-And, because he allegedly possessed uranium cakes, weapons of mass destruction and chemical weapons (he didn't).

 Sadly, if the reports from Fallujah are true, then a distant city where too many American's fought and died not so many years ago is now in the hands of al-Qaida, the very people we were sent to defeat at the start of the conflict in Afghanistan, along with Bin Laden.

 Saddam is long dead, as is Osama, but America's two longest wars stretch on with no end in sight.

 If only we had stayed the course in Afghanistan, destroying al-Qaida and the Taliban once and for all and capturing Bin Laden sooner, there would be no Fallujah takeover by America's enemies today.

 Meanwhile, a second horrific prediction of mine from years ago also seems to be coming true, albeit not exactly in the way I predicted it would.